 Your pillow has a big impact on your sleep quality.
 A good pillow contributes to a good night’s sleep and prevents physical complaints, such as a stiff neck and shoulders.
 However, it is important to choose one that suits you well.

-Therefore, when buying a pillow, consider your sleeping position, your body weight, any physical complaints and the material.
+Therefore, when buying a pillow, consider your favorite sleeping position, your body weight, any physical complaints and the filling material.

 Have you found the perfect pillow?
 Top!
 Then, of course, you want to benefit from it for as long as possible.
 You do this by maintaining the pillow properly.
 Wash your pillow if you can, air it outside regularly and use a pillow protector to protect your pillow from sweat, oils and other body fluids.